Read in:

 }

-The interface is declared by the provider (root package), not the consumer.
-DialService is large — it contains all operations for the entity.
-Mocks are hand-written.
-There's no central app struct passing itself as env.
+The interface is declared by the provider (the root package), not the consumer.
+DialService is big: all operations on an entity in one interface.
+Mocks are handwritten.
+There is no central app passing itself as env.

 return nil